Physiology

 The Department of Physiology being one of the pioneer Departments of The Oxford Medical College, Hospital and Research centre, has the responsibility of imparting medical education to the first year medical students.
 Physiology seeks to understand biological function spanning the range from molecular mechanisms to medical problems.
 No other field has such an important task or is as cross- disciplinary in nature.

-The department is well equipped with six practical halls, Haematology & Amphibian lab measuring 225 Sqmt, clinical and mammalian are 115 Sqmt and the research lab and yoga lab measuring 90 Sqmt.
+The department is well equipped with six practical halls, Hematology & Amphibian lab measuring 225 Sqmt, clinical and mammalian are 115 Sqmt and the research lab and yoga lab measuring 90 Sqmt.

 Academic Activities